All Episodes

 Yeah, and that's who we should hear from.

-And people are sort of doing backflips, his critics to say, well, you know, he's hinting at a quid pro quo, he's subtly leveraging his position, to which I say, look, I mean, what about Donald Trump and his dealing with foreign nations is ever subtle.
+He's subtly leveraging his position, to which I say, look, I mean, what about Donald Trump and his dealing with foreign nations is ever subtle?

-When he's dealing with the Chinese, when he's upset with our allies, um, he's not hinting at anything.
+When he's dealing with the Chinese, when he's upset with our allies, he's not hinting at anything.

-He's explicit, he's out there, he's blunt, and he's direct.
+He's blunt and he's direct.

 I mean, think about this, Sean.

-Zelensky is elected the leader of Ukraine, the man that backs him is an oligarch named Kolomoysky.
+The man that backs him is an oligarch named Kolomoyski.

-Kolomoysky runs or ran something called Privat Bank.
+Kolomoyski runs or ran something called Privat Bank.

-So how else are you going to get at the bottom of this nastiness without directly calling the leader and saying, I want you to look into this.
+So how else are you going to get at the bottom of this nastiness without directly calling the leader and saying, I want you to look into this?

 In my mind, it's completely appropriate.

-It's what we want, particularly if people are tired of our aid dollars ending up in the pockets of foreign oligarchs and in some cases the family members of American politicians.
+It's what we want, particularly if people are tired of our aid dollars ending up in the pockets of foreign oligarchs and in some cases, the family members of American politicians.

 What do you think about Bolton's book?

-Because the depart Department of Justice has pushed back and against the latest account from supposedly some manuscript of Bolton and whatever, and they rejected the description of the conversation between the Attorney General and Bolton.
+Because the Department of Justice has pushed back against the latest account from supposedly some manuscript of Bolton, whatever.

 And you have Mick Mulvaney disputing all aspects of it.